Blueprints

 reploy stage pypi://example-app/example_app/reploy/example.blueprint.yaml?version=1.2.3

-reploy install pypi://example-app/example_app/reploy/example.blueprint.yaml
+reploy install pypi://example-app/example_app/reploy/example.blueprint.yaml --scope <user|system>

 Direct PyPI refs include the exact blueprint file path inside the package.
 Use the Reploy blueprint index when users should be able to type a short app name instead of the full package path.